 STEP 1: Fill Out the FAFSA

-The Free Application for Federal Student Aid must be completed by all new and current undergraduates in order to determine eligibility for need-based federal grants, loans, and work-study programs.
+The Free Application for Federal Student Aid (FAFSA) must be completed by all new and current undergraduates in order to determine eligibility for need-based federal grants, loans, and work-study programs.
 Marymount also uses the FAFSA to determine a student’s eligibility for need-based institutional financial aid.
 Use code 003724 when filling out the FAFSA to submit your information to Marymount University.

 Marymount recommends that you submit a completed FAFSA before the March 1 priority financial aid deadline in order to ensure that you’re considered for all available funding.